aszilagyi/imagelayout/docs/manu1.md

 lines or arrows to the final image.
-The intended use of **imagelayout.py** is the creation of figures from sub-figures for articles and science publications. **imagelayout.py** is a command-line Python application guided by a configuration file; it has no graphical interface or interactive features.
+The intended use of **imagelayout.py** is the creation of figures from sub-figures for articles and science publications. **imagelayout.py** is a command-line Python application guided by a configuration file _configfile_ (provided as the only command line argument); it has no graphical interface or interactive features.
 Thus, it is suitable for use in scripts, Makefiles, and automated and reproducible workflows.